kubernetes/enhancements/keps/sig-multicluster/5339-clusterprofile-plugin-credentials/README.md

 Consider including folks who also work outside the SIG or subproject.
 -->

+Because of its interaction with authentication and credentials, particular attention in this design must be paid to security:

+* credentials leak: ClusterProfile, Controller configuration and Plugin configuration should never contain sensitive information
+* Plugin poisoning: supporting credentials provider plugins in a controller relies on trusting the plugin code itself.
+Particular attention must be provided by the user deploying a controller to make sure the plugin that they install are from trusted source as they will have access to the controller's identity.

+Another risk is around AuthZ.
+This design doesn't cover the distribution of RBAC to multiple clusters and identifying what principal a controller can be identified as.
+This setup is currently left to the responsibility of the platform admin setting up the different clusters and controllers.

 ## Design Details

 The proposal's implementation would be done via a Library in https://github.com/kubernetes-sigs/cluster-inventory-api.